 Convention Description Courier Indicates statement syntax.
 Italic Indicates a user-defined value, where a specific text string will replace the italics shown in an actual IBIS-ISS file (e.g., RXXXX is a generic representation of a resistor element name, such as Rname).
-Bold Indicates verbatim text in syntax and examples [] Denotes optional tokens Indicates that tokens of the same type may be added as appropriate to the element structure: pin1 pin2 pin Indicates a choice among defined alternatives, such as low medium high + Indicates a continuation of a statement across input lines.
-Note that continuation may only be used between tokens and shall not split any single token across lines.
+Bold Indicates verbatim text in syntax and examples [] Denotes optional tokens Indicates that tokens of the same type may be added as appropriate to the element structure: pin1 pin2 pin I Indicates a choice among defined alternatives, such as low medium high + Indicates a continuation of a statement across input lines.
+Note that continuation may only be used between tokens and shall not split any single token across lines (see below for definition of token).

-4.Input Structure and Data Entry
+3 Input Structure and Data Entry